douglasF5/dt-money-web-app/README.md

 - Adding new transactions via modal component
 - Consuming and saving data to a fake API
-- Calculating and displying data summary based on created transactions
+- Calculating and displaying data summary based on created transactions
 - Listing transactions

 ## Project screenshot